 Abstract

 This essay discusses the attempts of progressive artificial intelligence (AI) models to understand behavior.
 Because of their sophistication and complexity, it is difficult to understand how these models work and therefore it is difficult to make use of them to understand behavioral phenomena.
-This is indeed the problem with the present state of cognitive psychology that is founded on the analogy between human behaviors and computer operations: if we do not understand the progressive AI models, the most successful and sophisticated programs at predicting behavior, then this situation may be interpreted as a warning that currently cognitive psychology has reached the limit of its explanatory power.
+This is indeed the problem with the present state of cognitive psychology that is founded on the analogy between human behaviors and computer operations: if we do not understand progressive AI models, the most successful and sophisticated programs for predicting behavior, then perhaps this should be interpreted as a warning that cognitive psychology is approaching the limits of its explanatory power.
 This paper develops and backs up this proposal.

 Keywords: explanation, understanding, explainable AI, cognitive psychology